mihirdev7/StockSiuuu/README.md

 2. **Retrofit API Service**: Handles the network calls using the constants.
 3. **ViewModel**: Fetches stock data and updates the UI.
 4. **MainActivity**: Displays stock details and handles user interactions.

-#### API Integration:
-- The app uses the Yahoo Finance API to get real-time stock data.
-You can modify the API key and base URL in the `Constants` class for easy updates.